owid/owid-grapher/README.md

 ## Database setup

-The inital database schema can be imported from `database/db.sql`.
+The database schema can be imported from `database/db.sql`.
 For example, if your database is called `forge`:

 `mysql -u root -p -D forge  < database/db.sql`